-Any Queensland travel guide you read will inevitably focus on the adrenaline aspect of Queenstown.
+Any Queenstown travel guide you read will inevitably focus on the adrenaline aspect of Queenstown.
 There are so many things to do in Queenstown, that it can be hard deciding what to do at times.

 Despite this, I feel you should do at least one of these things when you visit Queenstown, as you’d be missing out otherwise!
 The adrenaline activities are what makes Queenstown what it is, to visit here and not do any would be a shame!